degod/virgofinapp/README.md

 ## INTRODUCTION

-Recipe Book application is a small full-stack application that allows users to manage their own recipes.
-It is build using Laravel for the backend APIs and VueJS for the frontend client-facing side.
+Full Stack development (Laravel API & Vue.js) with a focus on financial data integrity, concurrency safety, scalable balance/asset management, and real-time systems.
+It is built using Laravel for the backend APIs and VueJS for the frontend client-facing side.

 ## PRE-REQUISITE FOR SETUP